opensanctions/yente/README.md

 # yente

 `yente` is the OpenSanctions match-making API.
-The service exposes endpoints to search, retrieve or match [FollowTheMoney entities](https://www.opensanctions.org/docs/entities/).
+The service exposes HTTP endpoints to search, retrieve or match [FollowTheMoney entities](https://www.opensanctions.org/docs/entities/), including people, companies and vessels that are subject to international sanctions.

 The API is built to provide access to OpenSanctions data, it can also be used to search and match other data, such as the [ICIJ OffshoreLeaks](https://github.com/opensanctions/icij-offshoreleaks/blob/master/README.md).

-While `yente` powers the [OpenSanctions API](https://api.opensanctions.org), it can also be run on-premises in KYC contexts so that no customer data leaves the deployment context.
-The software is distributed as a Docker image with a `docker-compose.yml` that also provisions the requisite ElasticSearch index.
+While `yente` powers the [OpenSanctions API](https://api.opensanctions.org), it can also be run on-premises as a KYC appliance so that no customer data leaves the deployment context.
+The software is distributed as a Docker image with a pre-defined `docker-compose.yml` configuration that also provisions the requisite ElasticSearch index.

 * [Documentation](https://www.opensanctions.org/docs/api/)
   * [OpenAPI/ReDoc specification](https://api.opensanctions.org)